ArcBlock/forge-abi/priv/error.md

 1. `tx.from` should be the same as moderator address
 2. `UpgradeNodeTx.version` should be bigger than forge version
 3. `UpgradeNodeTx.height` should be bigger than current block height.
-4. #TODO upgrade_node protocol.ex line 54
+4. an existing upgrade_node operation is going to be carried out while the new upgrade_node tx has no `override` flag.

 ## internal

-Internal Error
+Internal error occurred - mainly a server implementation issue.

 ## invalid_expiry_date